abrdn Private Equity Opportunities Trust

 APEO’s relatively mature portfolio generates relatively high levels of cash.

 Over the longer term, the manager expects that approximately 50% of the dividend will be covered by current year revenue, although the level of coverage will vary from year to year.
 The rest will be paid out of capital.
 It is noteworthy that APEO has a relatively mature portfolio and so generates relatively high levels of cash.

 As we highlighted earlier in this note, whilst APEO’s discount has narrowed by around 10 percentage points since peaking towards the end of October last year, it remains significantly wider than its longer-term five-year average.
-This is despite the resilience of its NAV, its attractive yield, a focus away from venture capital towards cash-generative growth businesses and APEO offering a much more diversified approach than its peers, which should be all the more compelling in uncertain markets, having reduced its idiosyncratic risks.
-APEO’s discount widening reflects that which has occurred within its peer group, but despite the positive attributes noted above, APEO’s discount has widened further than the peer group and has exhibited less recovery, which seems out of step with the benefits offered by its investment proposition.
+This is despite the resilience of its NAV, its yield, a focus away from venture capital towards cash-generative growth businesses and APEO offering a diversified approach, which could be all the more compelling in uncertain markets.
+APEO’s discount widening quite possibly reflects that which has occurred within its peer group, but despite the positive attributes noted above, APEO’s discount has widened further than the peer group average and has exhibited less recovery.
+This is perhaps out of step with the benefits offered by its investment proposition.

-Prior to COVID-19, APEO’s strong NAV performance and attractive dividend policy (along with other shareholder-friendly changes like a simplified fee structure, increased marketing efforts, and a revised investment policy) had led to APEO trading on a structurally tighter discount from mid-2017.
+Prior to COVID-19, APEO’s strong NAV performance and attractive dividend policy (along with other shareholder-friendly changes like a simplified fee structure, increased marketing efforts, and a revised investment policy) may have led to APEO trading on a structurally tighter discount from mid-2017.

 APEO’s discount has yet to narrow after its 2022 sell off.